smartcontractkit/x402-cre-price-alerts/book/src/workshop/chapter-4-hands-on.md

 - Verify `AGENT_WALLET_PRIVATE_KEY` has USDC on Base Sepolia
 - Check `X402_RECEIVER_ADDRESS` is set correctly
 - Verify facilitator URL is accessible

+**Gemini API issues?**
+- Rate limit exceeded error?
+Make sure you set up billing.
+Free tier for this masterclass is fine, but Google sometimes still requires your credit card is connected to the Gemini API key.